edgeflip/edgeflip/README.md

 Dynamo
 ------
-Set the config option `dynamo.engine` to either `mock` (default) or `aws`.
+1. Set the config option `dynamo.engine` to either `mock` (default) or `aws`.
 The latter requires AWS keys to be set up. *If you are testing against AWS*, set the `dynamo.prefix` to a unique value to avoid stepping on existing tables!

-To run a local mock dynamo server, install [FakeDynamo](https://github.com/ananthakumaran/fake_dynamo); (note, this is handled automatically by the build task in development mode -- see `fab -d build.dependencies`).
-Then run `fake_dynamo -d /path/to/your/checkout/fake_dynamo.fdb`.
+2. To run a local mock dynamo server, [FakeDynamo](https://github.com/ananthakumaran/fake_dynamo) must be installed; (note, this is handled automatically by the build task in development mode -- see `fab -d build.dependencies`).
+The server may then by invoked and managed via `fab serve.dynamo`; (see `fab -d serve.dynamo`).

-Set up & create tables.
+3. Set up and create tables.
 This can be quite slow on live AWS:

-1. If necessary, drop tables with `bin/drop_dynamo.py`
+    * If necessary, drop tables with `bin/drop_dynamo.py`
-2. Create tables with `bin/create_dynamo.py`.
+    * Create tables with `bin/create_dynamo.py`

 RabbitMQ